 Spinach and other greens are fruitarian foods that provide iron, but the iron from plant sources is in the non-heme form, which is difficult to absorb.
 Heme iron such as in meat and other animal-based foods is easier for your body to absorb.
 Women of child-bearing age and female adolescents are among the groups at high risk for iron deficiency.

 If you do not take a dietary supplement or eat fortified foods, you will develop a deficiency of vitamin B-12 if you follow a fruitarian diet.
 The only natural sources of vitamin B-12 are animal-derived foods.
 Examples include dairy products, meat, poultry, fish, eggs and shellfish.
-A deficiency of vitamin B-12 leads to megaloblastic anemia, or immature red blood cells, and neurologic symptoms, such as tingling in the legs.
+A deficiency of vitamin B-12 leads to megaloblastic anemia,

 As most fruitarians don’t consume dairy products, there is often a high risk of being calcium-deficient as well as low on Vitamin D. These in turn can lead to brittle bones.
 While Vitamin D can be derived from the sun, most of us don’t spend enough time outdoors and rely on milk or fish to supply us with our Vitamin D needs.
 Without these nutrients, your bones might become more susceptible to breaking.